Zalgazor/Zalgazor/README.md

 ### 👨🏻‍💻 About me

-🎓 Currently studying a bachelors degree in Game Development.<br>💪 Passionate programmer ready for any challenge.<br>✨ I Have an interest in design patterns and programming game mechanics.<br>🎮 Focused on creating games using Unity engine.
+🎓 Currently studying for a bachelor's degree in Game Development.<br>💪 Passionate programmer ready for any challenge.<br>✨ I Have an interest in design patterns and programming game mechanics.<br>🎮 Focused on creating games using the Unity engine.

 <!--horizontal divider(gradiant)-->